Access Gap Cover

-A policy holder can request that their spouse/partner (on the same policy) be authorised to operate the policy on the same level as the policy holder (excluding joining/ terminating membership and removing dependants).
-This can be done by contacting us or by downloading the Spouse/Partner Authority form on our website.
+A policy holder can request that their spouse/partner (on the same policy) be authorised to operate the policy on the same level as the policy holder (excluding joining/terminating membership and removing dependants).
+This can be done by contacting us or by downloading the Spouse/Partner Authority form.
 The policy holder may withdraw the authority at any time by notifying us, in writing or over the phone.
 See Transaction authority.

 A surgically-implanted prosthesis is a piece of equipment that is implanted into the body during a hospital procedure, such as artificial hip, a pacemaker, a cardiac stent, screws and plates.
 Most Government-approved surgically-implanted prostheses are covered by your hospital cover, however, some will require a patient contribution to be paid if the supplier charges above the listed benefit.
 If a gap amount applies to your prosthesis, your surgeon/hospital will arrange for you to complete an Informed financial consent form.

 Suspension of cover

-If you are experiencing financial hardship and have been a financial member of TUH for at least six months, we may allow you to suspend your membership for a minimum period of one month to a maximum period of 12 months.
-Multiple suspensions are allowed, however twelve months must be served between consecutive suspensions.
+If you are experiencing financial hardship and have been a financial member of TUH for at least six months, we may allow you to suspend your membership for a minimum period of one month to a maximum period of twelve months.
+Suspension will be approved for an initial period of six months with an option to extend to a maximum period of twelve months.
+Multiple suspensions are allowed, however, twelve months must be served between consecutive suspensions.
 No claims can be made while your membership is suspended or for treatment that occurred while your membership was suspended.

 An application to suspend membership must be made prior to the date of overseas departure.

 Please refer to the conditions that apply to suspension of membership, which are listed on the Application for Suspension of Membership form and the accompanying information sheet.

-The remainder of any waiting periods not completed prior to departure will continue when membership is resumed.
+The remainder of any waiting periods not completed prior to departure will continue when the membership is resumed..

-For any persons, other than your spouse/partner, to make transactions on or enquire about your policy a Power of Attorney is required.
-For enquiries about the policy a Policy Enquiry Authority form must be completed.
+For any persons, other than your spouse/partner, to make transactions on your policy a Power of Attorney is required.
+For enquiries about the policy a Third Party Enquiry form must be completed.
 See Spouse/partner authority.

 Transferring to TUH